benbalter/benbalter.github.com/posts/_posts/2011-11-29-towards-a-more-agile-government.md

 ### B. Existing Procurement Requirements Demand Extensive Documentation Up Front, Forcing Agencies into Agile Frameworks {#existing-procurement-requirements-demand-extensive-documentation-up-front-forcing-agencies-into-agile-frameworks}

-Even if an agile-friendly contracts are prepared, executed, and overseen successfully, two statutory stumbling blocks may hinder agile's adoption: (i) the solicitation and subsequent award of the contract; and (ii) the governance of the contract while it is in progress.
-[153][155]
+Even if an agile-friendly contracts are prepared, executed, and overseen successfully, two statutory stumbling blocks may hinder agile's adoption: (i) the solicitation and subsequent award of the contract; and (ii) the governance of the contract while it is in progress.[^153]

 #### i.
 Engineering services, FAR Part 36 {#engineering-services-far-part-36}

 The single largest statutory roadblock to agile-friendly contracts is the requirement for technical specifications prior to solicitation.
 This requirement locks contracting agencies into a waterfall method post-award and is antithetical to agile methodologies.
 To pursue an agile framework, agencies should establish functional rather than technical benchmarks, developing a framework that can be used to define the focus of each subsequent sprint.

-Part 36 of the FAR provides a modified procedure for procuring architectural and engineering services.
-[154][156]  Such a procurement would follow a two-phase procedure.
+Part 36 of the FAR provides a modified procedure for procuring architectural and engineering services.[^154]  Such a procurement would follow a two-phase procedure.
 In phase one competing firms would submit proposals including their technical approaches and technical qualifications, but these would not include detailed design information or cost or price information.
-Agencies would then rank the top firms, which would be asked to submit detailed proposals before the winning firm was selected for a contract to be executed through the design-build framework.
-[155][157]
+Agencies would then rank the top firms, which would be asked to submit detailed proposals before the winning firm was selected for a contract to be executed through the design-build framework.[^155]

-Under FAR 36.601(4)(a)(3), to be eligible for the architecture-engineering route, the acquisition must "logically or justifiably require performance by registered architects or engineers or their employees."
-[156][158]  Congress should expand the definition of this section to include computer and software engineers to allow IT procurement to follow this route.
+Under FAR 36.601(4)(a)(3), to be eligible for the architecture-engineering route, the acquisition must "logically or justifiably require performance by registered architects or engineers or their employees." [^156]  Congress should expand the definition of this section to include computer and software engineers to allow IT procurement to follow this route.

 #### ii.
 Modular contracting, FAR Part 39 {#modular-contracting-far-part-39}

-FAR 39.103 allows agencies to break large acquisitions into several smaller acquisition increments.
-[157][159]  To aid in accounting, budgeting, and documentation, an agile procurement can be contracted as one overarching contract defining the scope of the work and outlining a schedule by which each sprint's focus will be defined.
+FAR 39.103 allows agencies to break large acquisitions into several smaller acquisition increments.[^157]  To aid in accounting, budgeting, and documentation, an agile procurement can be contracted as one overarching contract defining the scope of the work and outlining a schedule by which each sprint's focus will be defined.
 This large contract may incorporate smaller contracts for each subsequent sprint, if necessary, as part of a process wholly in line with the Government's push toward system-oriented architectures.

 ### C. COs Lack Top-Down Support for IT Procurement Reform {#cos-lack-top-down-support-for-it-procurement-reform}